coopdanger/draft-ietf-policy-interactions/draft-cooper-policy-interactions.md

 * [Proposal to regulate in Russia](https://www.zdnet.com/article/russia-wants-to-ban-the-use-of-secure-protocols-such-as-tls-1-3-doh-dot-esni/)
 * [ESNI blocked in China](https://www.zdnet.com/article/china-is-now-blocking-all-encrypted-https-traffic-using-tls-1-3-and-esni/)

-## VoIP
+## Voice over IP

 The early years of SIP (early 2000s) had involvement from regulators and their proxies.
 There is a very significant amount of PSTN interop built into SIP.
-See {{?RFC3261}} and the rest of the document suite.
+See {{?RFC3261}} and the rest of the SIP document suite.

 ## Emergency services